-George A. Romero has another addition to his Dead series currently in theaters and it’s one to be looking out for it.
-Survival of the Dead is another reminder of why Romero is so beloved by the horror community.
-If you’re a fan of his work that’s more in-lined with Day of the Dead, then you’ll enjoy Survival.
-It’s the type of B-movie fun you expect from a pro like Romero.
+George A. Romero has another addition to his Dead series currently in theaters and it’s one to search out.
+Survival of the Dead is another solid addition to the man’s filmography.
+If you’re a fan of his work that’s tonally more similar to Day of the Dead, then you’ll enjoy Survival.

 When I talked to you a few weeks back you spoke briefly about the troubles of getting financing, but did the success of Diary of the Dead make it easier for you?